KellyNovaTalent/AutoApplyEngine-Henriette-Beeslaar/replit.md

 - **Languages**: English and Afrikaans

 ## Recent Changes
+- Nov 3, 2025: Updated to fetch ALL emails from last 30 days (up to 100 per source), not just new ones
 - Nov 3, 2025: Removed auto-rejection filter - all jobs now analyzed by AI (including sponsorship)
 - Nov 3, 2025: Added Education Gazette NZ email parser for teaching job alerts
 - Nov 3, 2025: Integrated Claude AI for automatic job matching